Ethiopia: Education

-Today, there are 30 public universities.
-Prior to 1991, Ethiopia did not have tertiary institution, but now there are 61 accredited private HEIs.
+As of 2022, there are 83 universities, 42 public universities, and more than 35 higher education institutions.
+Foreign students constitute 16,305 in higher education level.
 The overall number of tertiary students in both public and private institutions exploded by more than 2,000 percent, from 34,000 in 1991 to 757,000 in 2014, per UIS data.
 Access to education in Ethiopia has improved significantly.
 Approximately three million people were in primary school in 1994–95 but by 2008–09, primary enrolment had risen to 15.5 million – an increase of over 500%.
 In 2013–14, Ethiopia had witnessed a significant boost in gross enrolment across all regions.
 The national GER was 104.8% for boys, 97.8% for girls and 101.3% across both sexes.

 The literacy rate has increased in recent years: according to the 1994 census, the literacy rate in Ethiopia was 23.4%.
 In 2007 it was estimated to be 39% (male 49.1% and female 28.9%).
 A report by UNDP in 2011 showed that the literacy rate in Ethiopia was 46.7%.
 The same report also indicated that the female literacy rate had increased from 27 to 39 per cent from 2004 to 2011, and the male literacy rate had increased from 49 to 59 per cent over the same period for persons 10 years and older.
 By 2015, the literacy rate had further increased, to 49.1% (57.2% male and 41.1% female).

 Culture

-Ethiopia's rich and diverse culture heavily influenced by the local population, an interaction of Semitic, Cushitic and less populous Nilo-Saharan speaking people, which evolved from first millennium BCE.
+Ethiopia's culture heavily influenced by the local population, an interaction of Semitic, Cushitic and less populous Nilo-Saharan speaking people, which evolved from first millennium BC.
 Semitic Tigrayans and Amharas, who dominated the politics in the past, distinguished from other population by hierarchical structure and agrarian life derived partly from South Arabia as a result of back migration, while the southern Cushitic (Oromo and Somali) are strong adherents to egalitarianism and pastoral life.
-Others including Kaffa, Sidamo, and Afar tradition derived from the latter people.
+Other traditions from the Kaffa, Sidamo, and Afar peoples are also present.